seanyoungberg/ps-aws-lab-cnf-eks/README.md

 # Intro
+For internal use only, do not distribute any part of this repository outside of PAN organisation.

 The lab demo is meant to show / help with sample setup, not necessarily the most correct one when it comes to the way BGP is configured or routes are propagated

 # Prerequisite